DigiBP/Team-Rueeblimaert-Aarau/README.md

 The *google sheet* will select only the data of the current *Patient* (Patient ID)
 ![image](https://user-images.githubusercontent.com/115709957/209002059-38188e99-f47c-4e14-ac19-efb56850bdd4.png)

-The first *Tool* is going to Summerises all data (green boxes) into one text separated by a semicolon:
+The first *Tool* is going to summarise all data (green boxes) into one text separated by a semicolon:

 ![image](https://user-images.githubusercontent.com/115709957/209002076-fc30e509-9adb-4b1e-ab24-cd61765b9696.png)